-ATMS Members are invited to attend the Fertility Symposium 2022
+The ATMS Fertility Symposium 2022

 ATMS is hosting a special event, the Fertility Symposium, focused on educating practitioners on the ways in which complementary and allopathic medicine professionals can help couples trying to have a family.
-Join us in Sydney on Sunday, 6 February 2022, for a full day of learning, networking and reconnecting with peers.

 Specialisation in fertility is increasing as natural healthcare is highly efficacious in enabling women to become pregnant and carry through to a healthy birth.
 Practitioners will learn the latest in complementary medicines and medical technology which can offer clinical support to people trying to conceive.

 There are five sessions presented by experienced professionals, Professor William Ledger, Leah Hechtman, Amy Forth, Katey Weekes and Rhiannon Hardingham.